 NOTE 3: If the SIP INVITE request contains an emergency indication or an imminent peril indication, the participating MCVideo function can by means beyond the scope of this specification choose to allow for an exception to the limit for the maximum simultaneous MCVideo sessions supported for the MCVideo user.
 Alternatively, a lower priority session of the MCVideo user could be terminated to allow for the new session.

-6) if the user identified by the MCVideo ID is not affiliated to the group identified in the "SIP INVITE request for originating participating MCVideo function" as determined by clause 8.2.2.2.11 and this is an authorised request for originating a priority call as determined by clause 6.3.2.1.8.1, shall perform the actions specified in clause 8.2.2.2.12 for implicit affiliation;
+6) if the user identified by the MCVideo ID is not affiliated to the group identified in the the <mcvideo-request-uri> or in <associated-group-id> element of "SIP INVITE request for originating participating MCVideo function" as determined by clause 8.2.2.2.11 and this is an authorised request for originating a priority call as determined by clause 6.3.2.1.8.1, shall perform the actions specified in clause 8.2.2.2.12 for implicit affiliation;

 7) if the actions for implicit affiliation specified in step 6) above were performed but not successful in affiliating the MCVideo user due to the MCVideo user already having N2 simultaneous affiliations (specified in the <MaxAffiliationsN2> element of the <Common> element of the corresponding MCVideo user profile), shall reject the "SIP INVITE request for originating participating MCVideo function" with a SIP 486 (Busy Here) response with the warning text set to "102 too many simultaneous affiliations" in a Warning header field as specified in clause 4.4. and skip the rest of the steps.